Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 In the photo above you can see it mounted where the old PSU was.
 The plug was removed and replaced with connectors to the back of the case.
 I also took the advantage of having the system apart, and I replaced the external sound card with a new internal USB->SPDIF card which is mounted to the rear of the case as well.

 From now on the system will play through my standalone DAC.
-That is likely to provide the best quality of the options available to me, plus I don't have to worry about clean and filtered power supplies or EMF isolation in order to minimise noise entering the analogue audio stram.
+That is likely to provide the best quality of the options available to me, plus I don't have to worry about clean and filtered power supplies or EMF isolation in order to minimise noise entering the analogue audio stream.
 The system can be pure digital and the analogue is handled by the DAC which is designed for it.

 The second issue I discovered is that the underside of the Nokia case had scratched the top of my control amplifier.
 This is a good demonstration of why Hi-Fi separates systems come with feet.
 I could not fit proper Hi-fi feet to this case, but I found some other rubber feet that I attached which at least prevent any further damage.

-It doesn't help that MPD is very clunky when it comes to supporting audio CDs, involving trying to get digital audio extraction to work and then having to add tracks as songs in the playlist.
+Towards the rear of the photo you can see the CD-ROM drive.
+I have not mentioned it much so far because nothing has been done with it.
+It is a laptop CD-ROM drive in a USB->IDE external case.
+It is connected to the pi, but I have done no work on integrating it into the system.
+Since I built this system I have not had the need to use a single CD with it.
+I can play my entire FLAC/MP3/etc... collection through streaming It doesn't help that mpd is very clunky when it comes to supporting audio CDs, involving trying to get digital audio extraction to work and then having to add tracks as songs in the playlist.
 It would take a lot of work to get it working smoothly.
 Even for CD's with compressed audio on them, getting Linux to auto-mount a data CD and auto-add it to mpd would require custom code, which I am not sure is worth it unless I will use the feature often.

 Either way, that is it for this update, lets see how long until the next one :-)

-Page created: Fri Aug 24 11:03:47 2018 ][ Page last modified: Sun Feb 27 19:04:00 2022 ]
+Page created: Fri Aug 24 11:03:47 2018 ][ Page last modified: Sat Sep 21 02:27:47 2024 ]